 Best Ever Oatmeal Cookie Recipe

-3 sticks salted butter, softened
+- 3 sticks salted butter, not fully softened

-1 cup granulated sugar
+- 1 cup granulated sugar

-1 cup dark brown sugar (packed)
+- 1 cup dark brown sugar (packed)

-1 extra large egg
+- 1 extra large egg

-2 teaspoons pure vanilla extract
+- 2 teaspoons pure vanilla extract

-1 ¼ cup all-purpose flour
+- 1 ¼ cup all-purpose flour

-1 teaspoon kosher salt
+- 1 teaspoon kosher salt

-1/2 teaspoon cinnamon
+- ½ teaspoon cinnamon

-1/8 teaspoon (just a pinch) ground cloves
+- ⅛ teaspoon (just a pinch) ground cloves

-1 teaspoon baking soda
+- 1 teaspoon baking soda

-3 cups old fashioned rolled oats (not instant)
+- 3 cups old fashioned rolled oats (not instant)

-¾ cup chopped walnuts (optional)
+- ¾ cup chopped walnuts (optional)

-Preheat oven to 350°F. Line cookie sheets with parchment paper.
+- Preheat oven to 350°F. Line cookie sheets with parchment paper.

-Cream butter and sugar together until fully incorporated, using a stand mixer or hand mixer.
+- Cream butter and sugar together until fully incorporated, using a stand mixer or hand mixer.
 Add egg and vanilla and mix well.
 Scrape sides of bowl and mix until combined.

-Meanwhile, in a separate bowl mix all dry ingredients except oats.
+- Meanwhile, in a separate bowl mix all dry ingredients except oats.
 Use a whisk or sift together to distribute evenly.
 Add dry ingredients to wet, a bit at a time.
 Then add oats, a bit at a time.

-Finally, add dried fruit and nuts and mix briefly.
+- Finally, add dried fruit and nuts and mix briefly.